 Tax deductions on personal after-tax contributions

-Personal after-tax super contributions (non-concessional contributions) made since 1 July 2017 can be claimed as a tax deduction when you’re doing your tax return, lowering your taxable income.
-This results in roughly the same tax benefit as concessional contributions, which are only taxed at 15%.
+Personal deductible contributions can be claimed as a tax deduction when doing your tax return, lowering your taxable income.
+This results in roughly the same tax benefit as salary sacrifice contributions, both of which are typically only taxed at 15%.

-To make a personal after-tax super contribution and claim a deduction on it, you’ll need to make a personal contribution to your super and then lodge a ‘Notice of intent to claim or vary a deduction for personal super contributions’ form with your super fund before the end of the financial year.
-Your super fund should acknowledge this in writing before you claim a deduction on your tax return.
+To make a personal deductible contribution and claim a deduction for it, you’ll first need to make a personal contribution to your super and then lodge a ‘Notice of intent to claim or vary a deduction for personal super contributions’ form with your super fund.

 Co-contributions from the government